Australia's national day celebrates everything that's great about being Australian.

 Catch an outdoor concert or street parade

 On Australia Day you can enjoy concerts and outdoor performances in many of Australia’s capital cities.
 In Adelaide Elder Park attracts crowds of more than 40,000 for its street parade, fireworks and concert, which in previous years has been headlined by Human Nature, Jimmy Barnes and Sneaky Sound System.
 In Melbourne thousands of people turn out to watch the annual Australia Day parade along Swanston Street.
-Meanwhile, in Melbourne's northern suburb of Kensington, a 15 minute drive from the city centre, you can enjoy billy cart racing, live entertainment from local artists and market stalls.
-Australia Day also falls during the Sydney Festival, head to their website to see what performances are scheduled for 26 January.
+Meanwhile, in Melbourne's northern suburb of Kensington, a 15-minute drive from the city centre, you can enjoy billy cart racing, live entertainment from local artists and market stalls.
+Australia Day also falls during the Sydney Festival, head to their website to see what performances are scheduled.

 See the famous ferry race